Geometric Shapes and Solids for Class 5

 cmo-geometric-c5-10

-Perpendicular Lines: Perpendicular lines are lines that meet at 90°, creating an L-shaped look.
-The point where horizontal and vertical lines intersect signifies their perpendicular relationship.
-Perpendicular lines are shown as
+Perpendicular Lines: Perpendicular lines are two straight lines that meet or intersect at 90°.
+Perpendicular lines are shown as:

 cmo-geometric-c5-11

-Line Segment: Line segments are lines with two ends.
-It is made up of any points on a line between the two sides.
+Line Segment: Line segments are lines with two end points.
 It is possible to measure the length of a line segment but not the length of a line.

 cmo-geometric-c5-12

-Ray: A ray is a segment of a straight line that originates from one endpoint and extends infinitely in the other direction.
+Ray: A ray originates from one endpoint and extends infinitely in the other direction.
 This starting point is also referred to as the initial point.

 cmo-geometric-c5-13

-Angle: An angle is formed when two rays converge at a single point.
-This point of convergence is called the vertex, and the two extending rays are termed arms.
+Angle: An angle is formed when two rays share a common point.
+This common point of is called the vertex and the two extending rays are termed arms of the angle.
 The symbol '∠' is employed to denote an angle.

 cmo-geometric-c5-14